makesmatheasy/makesmatheasy-documentation/README.md

 Documentation for Makes Math Easy

 ## Introduction
 Makesmatheasy is a website that aims to provide stepwise solutions with clear explanations to various math problems.
 It contains solutions to a vast number of problems all under one roof.
-The best aspect of this website is that it does not have any server side interaction.
-It only has client side processing thereby providing solutions in very quickly.
+The best aspect of this website is that it does not have any server-side interaction.
+It only has client-side processing thereby providing solutions very quickly.

 Main Project:
 [Makes Math Easy](https://github.com/sairish2001/makesmatheasy.github.io/)